 The markets in which we operate are highly competitive and have many more established competitors, which could adversely affect our sales or the market acceptance of our products.
-We compete with numerous other companies in our target markets including, but not limited to, large, multinational corporations, which include tier-one automotive suppliers, and many smaller regional engineering firms.
+We compete with numerous other companies in our target markets including, but not limited to, large, multinational corporations and many smaller regional engineering firms.